aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/03-session-management.md

 **Directive**: Follow exact sequence when starting new sessions or "continue development".

+**Prerequisites**: This assumes automatic state detection (from 01-system-initialization) has already notified the user and they have chosen to proceed with session boot.

 ### Enhanced Session Boot Sequence with Implementation Plan Integration

 **Core Requirements:**